For academic advising, please contact your Specialty Advisor and/or Research Supervisor.

 Graduate Research Assistantship

 If you are to be appointed as a Graduate Research Assistant, please request your Supervisor or Specialty Advisor to complete the necessary paperwork and submit it to the Civil Finance office.
-If you are a non-Canadian citizen you need to submit an Employment Contract from your supervisor as part of the application for a SIN#.
-Please provide the office with a copy of your SIN# in order for your appointment to be processed.

 Don’t forget if you renew your study permit, you must also renew your MSP and SIN.
 You can apply for a new study permit 60-90 days before it expires.
 Please consult the International Students website for more information on how to apply for a study/work permit renewal.